 With such modest incomes, the average chiropractor has no hope of ever repaying their student debt.
 Even if chiropractors start their own practice, it’s very difficult to make the necessary payments on chiropractic school loans and have a life at the same time.

 I help chiropractic borrowers craft a student loan repayment strategy.
 If your debt-to-income (DTI) ratio is going to be above 2 for the duration of your career, then choosing the right income-driven repayment option is critical.

 Additionally, most chiropractors work in the private sector.
 Hence, most aren’t eligible for Public Service Loan Forgiveness (PSLF).
-They can still receive forgiveness at the end of a 20-25-year income-driven repayment plan.
+They can still receive forgiveness at the end of a 20 or 25-year income-driven repayment plan.
 But the student loan forgiveness from these federal programs could be considered taxable income.
-I help walk clients through how much they need to save a month to cover their future tax liability.
+I walk clients through how much they need to save a month to cover their future tax liability.

 In most cases, I would help a chiropractor client evaluate the Revised Pay As You Earn (REPAYE) program or the Pay As You Earn (PAYE) program to figure out which option saved them more money.
 If you’re already using the Income Based Repayment plan (IBR), it makes sense to think about switching.

 You have to see how much accrued interest you have outstanding, as it would be added into the principal balance and start generating interest too if you change plans.
 However, there can be very good reasons to do so.

 Let’s assume that Brett graduates from chiropractic school this year with $250,000 in all federal loans at a 6% average interest rate.
 He starts out at $60,000 a year and expects his salary grows at a 3% inflation rate.
 Here’s how much paying back his loans would cost under various repayment plans, estimated with the proprietary tool we use in student loan consults to create customized repayment strategies: